FillingVoid7/Movie-Search-App/README.md

 # Movie-Search-App
-It lets users search for movies using the OMDB API.
-Enter a movie title, and view dynamic results including the movie's title, year, and poster.
+A movie search engine based on the OMDB API.